All insights

 Traditional tax equity deals are structurally complex and generally require domain knowledge as well as monitoring and oversight capabilities.
 Consequently, they are often limited to large projects with experienced sponsors and significant credit volumes.
 Smaller or newer developers often can’t meet these thresholds.

-The transfer market offers a simpler, more scalable alternative that allows a wider range of participants to monetize credits and unlock capital.
-Transferability is still a private market mechanism.
-It relies on the private sector to conduct appropriate due diligence, preventing fraud and ensuring that buyers and sellers in tax credit transfer deals retain “skin in the game.”
+The transfer market offers a simpler, more scalable alternative to traditional tax equity that allows a wider range of developers, manufacturers, and energy technologies to monetize tax credits and unlock capital.
+Transferability remains a private-market mechanism, relying on buyers and sellers to conduct appropriate due diligence and maintain meaningful economic exposure to each transaction.

 Transferability also creates opportunities for a wider range of technologies.
 While tax equity has historically been limited to established clean energy technologies such as wind and solar, TTCs have a broader scope, including nuclear, hydrogen, geothermal, biogas, and advanced manufacturing.